 - Fast, Efficient & Error Free Website – It seems like an obvious statement and yet we websites all the time running on so called “affordable” hosting providers that are slow, full of errors behind the scenes and believe it or not we still see many that are not mobile friendly!
 We used to say being mobile friendly as it’s own requirement but the internet has moved so far passed that it that we consider not being mobile friendly an error.

 - Content – Videos & Images are important but without words and proper formatting and design of those words the search engines will not know what your page is about.
 Images and Videos should include all the “Behind” the scenes tags, alt tages, title tags etc. and the filenames and descriptions should also be optimized to reflect your content.
 Finally your content needs to be properly structured, identified and optimized for both substance and readability.
 It is NOT a matter of just dropping search terms into the words as much as possible.
-In fact do not that or your site ranking could suffer.
+In fact do not do that, your site ranking could suffer.

 - Links – The more high quality websites that link to you and your content the more credible your content is in the eyes of a search engine.